wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - Any value \< 1 (error case)
   - Any value in [1, 3] (provided this does not EXCEED the number of armies in the origin territory)
   - \> Num armies in origin territory - 1 (error case, must leave at least 1 army in a territory)
+- numDefenders (Counts):
+  - Any value \< 1 (error case)
+  - Any value in [1, 2] (provided this does not EXCEED the number of armies in the destination territory)
+  - Note that defenders CAN go to down to 0 armies in their territory while "defending" (i.e. in the roll)
 - current game phase (Cases):
   - SCRAMBLE (error case)
   - SETUP (error case)